Thu, 18 Nov|

 9:25 Short science talk 2: Why do managers of SMEs seek voluntary living wage accreditation? – Dr. Andrea Werner (Middlesex University, UK)

-9:40 Short science talk 3: The psychological consequences of economic vulnerability: A German perspective – Dr. Katharina Klug (University of Breman, Germany) and Dr. Eva Selenko (Loughborough University, UK)
+9:40 Short science talk 3: The psychological consequences of economic vulnerability – Dr. Katharina Klug (University of Breman, Germany) and Dr. Eva Selenko (Loughborough University, UK)

-9:55 Short science talk 4: Living Wages, Decent Work, and Need Satisfaction: Dr. Lisa Hopfgartner & Dr. Christian Seubert (Leopold-Franzens-University, Austria)
+10:10 Short science talk 4: Living Wages, Decent Work, and Need Satisfaction - Dr. Lisa Hopfgartner & Dr. Christian Seubert (Leopold-Franzens-University, Austria)

-10:10 Short science talk 5: Cultural skills as drivers of decency in decent work: Dr. Mahima Saxena, (University of Nebraska Omaha, United States)
+10:25 Short science talk 5: Cultural skills as drivers of decency in decent work - Dr. Mahima Saxena, (University of Nebraska Omaha, United States)

-10. 55 Serious game – new way of knowledge exchange – Prof. Rosalind Searle University of Glasgow, UK) & Dr. McWha-Hermann (University of Edinburgh, UK)
+10:40 Serious game – New way of knowledge exchange – Prof. Rosalind Searle University of Glasgow, UK) & Dr. McWha-Hermann (University of Edinburgh, UK)

-The event would be recorded, subtitles added and these talks hosted on the EAWOP impact incubator’s YouTube site.
+The event will be recorded, subtitles added and these talks hosted on the EAWOP impact incubator’s YouTube site.